MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P03-Associate-Reviews-to-Movies/content.md

 # Adding Attribute to Review Model

 But wait!
+Another error prediction opportunity.

-If you save now, that will throw an error that our model is missing an attribute.
-There is no attribute called movieId in the `review.js` model.
+If you save now, the model will throw an error because our model is missing an attribute for `movieId`.
+There is no attribute called `movieId` in the `review.js` model.
 Let's add it.

 ```js
 //review.js